 In the context of the high-level recommendations above, the table below sets out the rugby league action plan to guide the implementation of the strategy.
 The abbreviations stand for MBC - Maidstone Borough Council, LRLF - London Rugby League Foundation and RFL - Rugby Football League.
-The capital cost estimates are based upon Sport England's Facility Costs - Second Quarter of 2016' (2016).
+The capital cost estimates are based upon Sport England's Facility Costs - Second Quarter of 2018' (2018).

 Issues Action Lead Partners Cost estimates Priority Securing developer Ensure that policy provision is MBC Invicta - High contributions made to secure developer Panthers contributions towards new and RLC improved rugby league facilities.
-Increasing short- Convert unused football pitches at Boughton Invicta £2,000 for two sets High term pitch capacity Boughton Monchelsea Recreation Monchelsea Panthers of rugby posts.
-Ground into two rugby league PC RLC pitches.
-Increasing long- Commission a feasibility study to MBC Governing £20,000 for High term pitch capacity establish the options for expanding bodies of feasibility study to local pitch capacity. sport) cover all sports.
-Increasing long- Feasibility study into an ATP RFL & LRLF £850,000 for new High term pitch capacity shared with other sports and NLL Invicta artificial grass pitch. provision at New Line Learning Panthers £500,000 for Academy (NLL).
-Subject to the changing facilities. outcome of study provide new community-secured facilities
+Increasing short- Convert unused football pitches MBC Invicta £2,000 for two sets High term pitch capacity into two rugby league pitches.
+Panthers of rugby posts.
+RLC Increasing long- Commission a feasibility study to MBC Invicta £20,000 for High term pitch capacity establish the options for expanding Panthers feasibility study to local pitch capacity, including an LRLF cover all sports. artificial grass pitch shared with RFL £850,000 got new other sports and provision at New (other artificial grass pitch.
+Line Learning Academy. governing £500,000 for Subject to the outcome of the bodies of changing facilities. feasibility study, provide new sport) community-secured facilities.